streetratz/Scripts/AzFirewall/UpcomingFeatures.md

 * _Show nearest Network Rules_

 # Notes:

-## Iterate through the Firewall Policy Rules.
+Handling the Azure Firewall Policy Object

 * $d : Is the Firewall Policy Object.
 * $x : Is the Firewall Policy Rule Collecection